Retaining Wall Permits in

 Standard Ordinances & Processing Time

-While local rules in Pend Oreille County may vary slightly from municipality to municipality, standard US zoning dictates that: Retaining walls over 3 to 4 feet in height (measured from the bottom of the footing) generally require a building permit and stamped engineering plans to ensure stability.
+Key code points for a Retaining Wall in Pend Oreille County: Retaining walls over 3 to 4 feet in height (measured from the bottom of the footing) generally require a building permit and stamped engineering plans to ensure stability.

 Estimated processing time in Pend Oreille County: 1 to 5 business days (Often over-the-counter).